Academic disciplines in the curriculum include:

 Meals: Lunch is provided Monday through Friday (except on field trips, holidays, and during recess).

 Valpo Application Requirements and Deadlines

 Students will apply through Valpo first and once accepted here, students will be directed to complete the College Year in Athens application.
 See other requirements in the Fact Sheet above.
-The deadline to apply for the Fall 2017 or Academic Year 2017-2018 program will be March 1, 2017.
+The deadline to apply for the Spring of 2018 is October 1st.
 Applications will be reviewed by the Office of International Programs study abroad staff after the deadline has passed.
 Once a decision has been made, applicants will be notified via their Valpo e-mail.

 Click the “Apply Now” button at the top of this page to begin an application.